andrewguertin/ogr2osm/Readme.md

 ogr2osm requires gdal with python bindings.
 Depending on the file formats you want to read you may have to compile it yourself but there should be no issues with shapefiles.
-On Ubuntu you can run `sudo apt-get python-gdal` to get the software you need.
+On Ubuntu you can run `sudo apt-get install -y python-gdal` to get the software you need.